-For more information about the Community Garden at Alder Creek Farm please read our Garden Brochure and review the Garden Guidelines.
-Still have questions, contact our Community Garden Coordinator firstname.lastname@example.org or call the Trust office at 503-368-3203.
-For other volunteer opportunities, there are Open Garden Days and Stewardship Wednesdays.
-Visit our Volunteer page to find out more.
+For more information about the Community Garden at Alder Creek Farm please review the Community Garden Guidelines.
+Still have questions?
+Contact our Executive Director at firstname.lastname@example.org or call the Trust office at 503-368-3203.

-In the context of our unique regional ecology and economy, the community garden at Alder Creek Farm demonstrates integrated food production practices for home and small farms.
+The community garden at Alder Creek Farm demonstrates integrated food production practices for home and small farms.
 Among these practices are composting, mulching, cover crops, worm composting, soil microorganisms, hoop houses, cloches, ducks as alternative pesticide control, plants to attract birds and pollinators, elk and deer fences, hedgerows, renewable irrigation, and rain water catchment systems.
 Native plants on site give community members an opportunity to learn more about local ecology and traditional medicinal and culinary plant uses.

-Our community garden is helping to keep healthy food production close to home while bringing people together in support of organic produce for everyone.
+Our community garden helps to keep healthy food production close to home while bringing people together in support of organic produce for everyone.
 Some of our gardeners have gone on to start their own small-scale farms, which makes us especially proud of the work we do.
 Every April we hold a popular plant sale of healthy garden starts grown especially for our coastal climate.
 And annually scores of schoolchildren learn how to tend a garden for the first time at Alder Creek Farm.